openSUSE/news-o-o/_posts/2009-12-14-reminder-opensuse-project-meeting-wednesday-december-16-2009-at-1600-utc.markdown

 Wondering what meeting times are?
 [Check the openSUSE Meetings page](http://en.opensuse.org/Meetings).
 All project meetings and team meetings should be listed there.

-If youâ€™re interested in how the openSUSE Project is run and want to participate, please be sure to join us on Wednesday.
+If you’re interested in how the openSUSE Project is run and want to participate, please be sure to join us on Wednesday.
 See you there!